pymmcore-plus/pymmcore-gui/README.md

   At any time, you can run `uv sync` to ensure that your current environment matches the requirements specified in `uv.lock`.
-The lockfile itself shouldn't be manually edited, but if you need to modify the *contraints* of the dependencies, you should do so in the normal way in `pyproject.toml`, and then run `uv lock` to update the lockfile, then commit it and open a PR.
+The lockfile itself shouldn't be manually edited, but if you need to modify the *constraints* of the dependencies, you should do so in the normal way in `pyproject.toml`, and then run `uv lock` to update the lockfile, then commit it and open a PR.